harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/brakeman-scanner-reference.md

 ### Additional CLI flags

-You can configure the [`brakeman` scanner](https://brakemanscanner.org/docs/options/) with specific flags.
+Use this field to run the [`brakeman` scanner](https://brakemanscanner.org/docs/options/) with flags and arguments such as:

-For example, suppose you want to scan only a subpath rather than the full directory.
-You can use `--path` followed by the path:

 `--path some/path/to/app`

+With this flag, `brakeman` scans only a subpath rather than the full directory.

 import StoSettingCliFlagsCaution from '/docs/security-testing-orchestration/sto-techref-category/shared/step_palette/all/_cli-flags-caution.md';